 To add a personal element to this beer, I decided to age it with oak and bourbon as a nod to Jim’s love of bourbon.
 After racking the beer to secondary, I added a medium plus-toasted American white oak spiral that was soaked in bourbon for a few weeks along with excess bourbon (maybe a few tablespoons).
 After four months of aging at cellar temperature, I transferred it to a keg, force carbonated it, and bottled.

-The label design was surprisingly therapeutic.
-I’m not one for art therapy but trying to capture the spirit of my brother and his loss in a label honoring him allowed me to sort through a mountain of emotions.
-I outlined a picture of the C-130J that flew overhead at his memorial service, flown to Pennsylvania by a crew from Dyes Air Force Base where Jim had previously been stationed.
+The label design was surprisingly therapeutic too.
+I’m not one for art therapy but capturing the spirit of my brother and his loss by designing a label in his honor helped me to sort through a mountain of emotions.
+I outlined a picture of the C-130J that flew overhead at his memorial service, flown to Pennsylvania by a crew from Dyess Air Force Base where Jim had previously been stationed.
 I crafted the oaked barleywine patch based on his most recent squadron’s patch.
 Finally, I included his name patch with his call sign, “PIMP”, which subtly speaks volumes to who he was.